krishnarevi/inebriation-voice-detector/README.md

 The project utilizes the Alcohol Language Corpus (ALC), a collection of German speech recordings from both sober and intoxicated speakers.

 ### ✨ Features
-End-to-End Classification: Directly processes raw audio for inebriation detection.

-State-of-the-Art Performance: Achieves 75.7% Unweighted Average Recall (UAR) on the ALC dataset, setting a new benchmark.

-Wav2Vec2 Fine-tuning: Leverages powerful pre-trained speech representations for superior accuracy.
+**Wav2Vec2 Fine-tuning:** Leverages powerful pre-trained speech representations for superior accuracy.

-Robust & Generalizable: Demonstrated consistent performance across different demographic groups and speech types.
+**Robust & Generalizable:** Demonstrated consistent performance across different demographic groups and speech types.

-Data Augmentation: Incorporates various augmentation techniques for improved model robustness.
+**State-of-the-Art Performance:** Achieves 75.7% Unweighted Average Recall (UAR) on the ALC dataset, setting a new benchmark.

 ### 📊 Results
 Our model significantly outperforms previous methods on the Alcohol Language Corpus (ALC).
 We've achieved a UAR of 75.7%, which is currently the highest reported performance on this dataset for binary inebriation detection.